Hyunglok-Kim/Hyunglok-Kim.github.io/data.md

 ## 2. Data sets shown in Kim and Lakshmi 2018 GRL
 CONUS-scale CYGNSS-based soil moisture data can be downloaded _[here]()_

-- If you need certain formats for the data (e.g., NetCDF, HDF, bin, text, etc.), please let me know.
+- If you need certain formats for the data sets (e.g., NetCDF, HDF, bin, text, etc.), please let me know.
 - If the the links above do not work, please email me.

 __References__